SovereignCloudStack/standards/Standards/scs-0213-v1-requirements-for-container-network-interface.md

 ...

-### Required and desirable features
+### Required and Desirable Features

-#### Required features
+#### Required Features

 * Kubernetes Network Policies

-#### Desirable features
+#### Desirable Features

 ##### HostFirewall for Nodes

-Kubernetes Nodes should not be exposed to the public internet by default.
+By default, Kubernetes Nodes should not be exposed to the public internet.

-How the provider of the Kubernetes service implements this is not part of this SCS standard.
+How the provider of the Kubernetes service implements this is not a part of this SCS standard.

 Here are some of several ways to achieve this:

 * Nodes don't have public IPs and are only reachable within a VPC (Virtual Private Cloud)
 * The CNI implements a HostFirewall.
-For example [Cilium HostFirewall (CiliumClusterwideNetworkPolicy)](https://docs.cilium.io/en/v1.13/security/host-firewall/)
+For example, [Cilium HostFirewall (CiliumClusterwideNetworkPolicy)](https://docs.cilium.io/en/v1.13/security/host-firewall/)
 * A firewall on the node (iptables/nftables)
 * A firewall in front of the nodes.

 ### Rejected CNIs

-Since Flannel does not support Kubernetes Network Policies, we recommend against using Flannel.
+As Flannel does not support Kubernetes Network Policies, we recommend against using Flannel.

 ### Conclusion

-The SCS community decided to leave it up to the Kubernetes service provider which particular CNI to choose.
+The SCS community has decided to leave the choice of a specific CNI up to the Kubernetes service provider.

-At the current moment Cilium seems to be a good choice, if the service provider has not settled on a particular CNI yet.
+At the current moment, Cilium seems to be a good choice if the service provider has not yet settled on a particular CNI.

-## Decision

-Based on the research and conclusion above we've decided to use the **Harbor** project as a container registry implementation for the SCS ecosystem.